Board: Puerto Rico pays millions in salary to non-workers

 “I don’t feel surprised,” said board member Andrew Biggs.
 “After four years of observing the government of Puerto Rico in action, this doesn’t shock me at all.”

-He noted that the government years ago had invested $33 million in a time and attendance software system that was never implemented, leading to the loss of more than $84 million over more than a decade.
-The department has one of the largest government budgets, with $1.36 billion allocated in fiscal year 2021, and the board called for the budget to be cut if the more than $28 million is not recovered.
+He noted that the government years ago had invested $33 million in a time and attendance software system that is not used, leading to the loss of more than $84 million over more than a decade.
+The department has one of the largest government budgets, with $1.36 billion allocated in fiscal year 2021, and the board called for the budget to be adjusted if the more than $28 million is not recovered.

+The Education Department has struggled in recent years with millions of dollars in damage caused by hurricanes Irma and Maria in 2017 and a series of strong earthquakes that began in late 2019 that led to the permanent closure of several schools along the island’s south coast.
+On Friday, the government announced it was allocating $5 million to help renovate public schools as they prepare to tentatively open in March after having remained closed nearly a year since the pandemic began.

 Puerto Rico Gov. Pedro Pierluisi, who assumed office earlier this month and is the first governor to sit in on such meetings, said he was not aware of the recent payments.
 He pledged that implementing a time and attendance system will be a priority, adding that those who collected pay without working for the government will be held accountable.